yeoman/yeoman.io/app/authoring/user-interactions.md

 ### Prompts

-Prompts are the main way a generator interact with a user.
+Prompts are the main way a generator interacts with a user.
 The prompt module is provided by [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) and you should refer to the [module API](https://github.com/SBoudrias/Inquirer.js) for a list of available prompt options.

 You'll call the prompt method this way: